concord-consortium/activity-player/README.md

 ## Deployment

-*TODO* Set up Travis Deployment

 Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.

-Merges into production are deployed to http://starter-projects.concord.org.
+Merges into production are deployed to https://activity-player.concord.org/ (NOTE: production branch has not yet been created and deployment still needs to be configured).

-Other branches are deployed to http://starter-projects.concord.org/branch/<name>.
+Other branches are deployed to https://activity-player.concord.org/branch/<name>.

-You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/starter-projects/branches).
+You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/activity-player/branches).

 To deploy a production release: